Get News & Updates Directly To Your Inbox

 If you think you may be depressed:

-Depression is often treated with medicine, therapy or a combination of both.
+Depression is often treated with medicine, therapy or both.
 Therapy can help you understand depression is not your fault.
-It can also help you understand the condition and learn new ways of thinking and problem solving.
+It can also help you learn new ways of thinking and problem solving.

 Along the way, remember to treat yourself with kindness.
 Find small activities you enjoy.
 Just as importantly, avoid major decisions until you’re feeling better.